-This programme provides qualified Social Care Workers with the knowledge and skills to make substantive, positive changes to organisations in the pan disability sector.
 This one year, part-time course will help you to become an advanced social care practitioner and drive the development and delivery of quality, rights driven services to people with disability.
+This programme provides professionals, such as Social Care Workers, with the knowledge and skills to make substantive, positive changes to organisations in the pan disability sector.

-It is also designed specifically to facilitate continuing professional development and provide access to postgraduate study.
+It is also designed to facilitate continuing professional development and provide access to postgraduate study.